sql-bi/docs/_mydocs/dax-style/dax-naming-conventions.md

 ---
 layout:     page
-title:      DAX naming conventions
+title:      DAX Naming Conventions
 published:  true
 order:      /
 ---

 The naming conventions for DAX coding in reality involve many objects of the semantic model and reflect the need of exposing clear names to the user and to keep the code readable and maintainable.
 The following sections describe the conventions for the main DAX and semantic model objects.

-# Golden rules for all objects
+## Golden rules for all objects
 - All names should be written using names that are clear for the business users and understandable in the reports.
 - Avoid using abbreviations or acronyms unless they are widely recognized and understood by the business users.

-# Tables
+## Tables
 - Do not use any technical prefix, like `dim` or `fact`.
 - Use a single noun when possible for a table name.
     - When more words are part of a table name, separate them by using a space if the table may be visible to the users, like `Coupons Orders`.